 What is a rainscreen cladding system?

 Rainscreen cladding has been used for centuries to protect buildings from the elements.
 These rainscreen systems first became widely used in the UK during the 1950s because it provided an efficient and cost effective method of rebuilding much of the country’s infrastructure.
-Although still widely used for new build developments, re-cladding or overcladding is now commonly specified for refurbishment of existing buildings.
+Although still widely used for new build developments, re-cladding or overcladding is now commonly specified for the refurbishment of existing buildings.

 Rainscreen cladding systems provide new and old buildings with a number of performance benefits.
 Principally, rainscreen cladding works by creating a rear ventilated cavity between the reverse of the cladding panel and the outer face of the building.
 This enables air to constantly circulate, forcing any moisture that penetrates the joints of the cladding panels out, before it reaches the building structure.

 That is important because damp, wet or saturated walls lose more heat energy and so preventing this with a rainscreen cladding system forms part of improving the overall energy performance and comfort of the building.
 Constant wetting and drying of walls can also result in rapid deterioration of the building fabric, such as spalling and flaking of masonry, and so incorporating a rainscreen cladding system into the new design or refurbishment makes sense for many reasons.

 We can see, therefore, that the principle of rainscreen cladding is that the majority of the rain is stopped at the outer face of the cladding panel.
 Any small amount of rain that penetrates between the cladding panel joints is carried away by the ventilation in the cavity, or drains out at the bottom of the cladding, before it reaches building.